ESXTOP

 ?

 In very large environments esxtop can high CPU utilization due to the amount of data that will need to be gathered and calculations that will need to be done.
-If CPU appears to highly utilized due to the amount of entities (VMs / LUNs etc) a command line option can be used which locks specific entities and keeps esxtop from gathering specific info to limit the amount of CPU power needed:
+If CPU appears to highly utilized due to the number of entities (VMs / LUNs etc) a command line option can be used which locks specific entities and keeps esxtop from gathering specific info to limit the amount of CPU power needed:

 esxtop -l

 First things first.
 Make sure you only capture relevant info.
 Ditch the metrics you don’t need.
-In other words run esxtop and remove/add(f) the fields you don’t actually need or do need!
+In other words, run esxtop and remove/add(f) the fields you don’t actually need or do need!
 When you are finished make sure to write(W) the configuration to disk.
 You can either write it to the default config file(esxtop4rc) or write the configuration to a new file.

 Now that you have configured esxtop as needed run it in batch mode and save the results to a .csv file:

-esxtop -b -d 2 -n 100> esxtopcapture.csv
+esxtop -b -d 2 -n 100 > esxtopcapture.csv

-Where “-b” stands for batch mode, “-d 2″ is a delay of 2 seconds and “-n 100″ are 100 iterations.
-In this specific case esxtop will log all metrics for 200 seconds.
+Where “-b” stands for batch mode, “-d 2” is a delay of 2 seconds and “-n 100” is 100 iterations.
+In this specific case, esxtop will log all metrics for 200 seconds.
+If you want to record all metrics make sure to add “-a” to your string.

 You can use multiple tools to analyze the captured data.